translationexchange/tml-objc/README.md

 TMLLocalizedAttributedStringWithReuseIdenitifer(string, reuseIdentifier, ...);
 ```

-It is identical to the already familiar TMLLocalizedString() and TMLLocalizedAttributedString() macros, accept they take a second mandatory parameter - and identifier.
+It is identical to the already familiar TMLLocalizedString() and TMLLocalizedAttributedString() macros, except they take a second mandatory parameter - and identifier.

 Thus, the above UILabel example becomes: